2 December 2019, kick-off meeting

 25-26 May 2021, Course on neuro-symbolic systems

-Neuro symbolic systems that combine learning and reasoning are all the rage in modern AI, and are sometimes called “the 3rd wave, after the first wave of symbolic and the second wave of machine learning methods.
+Neuro symbolic systems that combine learning and reasoning are sometimes called “the 3rd wave of AI”, after the first wave of symbolic and the second wave of machine learning methods.
 This course is using a survey paper by Frank and Annette to structure a 2 day course on neuro-symbolic systems, including three international keynote speakers.